Mitch Harper: 2015 Mayoral campaign

 Mitch Harper officially announced his candidacy for the Republican nomination for mayor of Fort Wayne on January 30, 2015.
 He won the Republican mayoral nomination on May 5, 2015, with 84 percent of the vote over three challengers.
 Harper lost the general election to incumbent Democratic mayor Tom Henry on November 3, 2015.

+Other political activities

+Harper was an Alternate Delegate to the Republican National Convention in 1976; he served as Delegate to the Republican National Convention in 2008.
+He is presently a member of the Indiana Republican State Committee by virtue of having been elected as Chairman of the Third Congressional District Republican Committee.